mccurdyc/expense-rs/README.md

 - [ ] [gitcrypt]() to encrypt backup of expense SQLite DB.
 - [ ] rate limit and paginate through Airtable results.
 - [ ] implement loading merchants.
-- [ ] implement loading purchases.
+- [ ] implement loading purchases - will have to query Airtable to get merchant and tag names from IDs.
 - [ ] familiarize myself with testing in Rust.
 - [ ] familiarize myself with documenation in Rust.